AlphaBeta1906/CliBot/README.md

 > python src/main.py #run the main scripts
 ```

 features of this app is still low and it will be great if you add some feature/command or improve this README(because i'm not good at expalain something)<br/>
-features of this app is still low and it will be great if you add some feature/command or improve this README(because i'm not good at expalain something)<br/>
 *note : you can add api as long as they **NOT** require key